 I have quoted a few question below from the 'Requirements' section.

-1. Are the requirements complete? ( if you define what complete means in any project, you have won half the battle)
+1. Are the requirements complete? ( if you define what complete means in any project, you have won half the battle)2.
+Does the set of requirements adequately address all appropriate exception conditions?

 3. Does the set of requirements adequately addresses boundary conditions?